Skip to content

 • Captions for video content

-These improvements benefit everyone—better contrast helps users in bright environments, whilst clear navigation structures improve the experience for users with cognitive differences.
+These improvements benefit everyone.
+Better contrast helps users in bright environments.
+Clear navigation improves the experience for users with cognitive differences.

 Fast Loading Speeds: Every Second Counts

-Page speed directly impacts your conversion rates and search engine rankings.
+Page speed directly affects your conversion rates and search rankings.
 Google's data shows that 53% of mobile users abandon sites that take longer than three seconds to load.
-For small businesses, this can mean the difference between a sale and a lost customer.
+For small businesses, that can be the difference between a sale and a lost customer.

 Speed optimisation strategies: